-As of June 30, 2020, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 82.6% of our common stock, including restricted stock.
+As of June 23, 2020, after giving effect to the Merger and the initial closing of the Offering, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 82.6% of our common stock, including shares subject to outstanding options that are exercisable within 60 days after such date.
 Accordingly, these stockholders will be able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our board of directors and approval of significant corporate transactions.
 This concentration of ownership could have the effect of entrenching our management and/or the board of directors, delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.

-The shares of common stock issued in the Merger and the Private Placement are "restricted securities" and, as such, may not be sold except in limited circumstances.
+The shares of common stock issued in the Merger and the Offering are "restricted securities" and, as such, may not be sold except in limited circumstances.

-None of the shares of common stock issued in the Merger and the Private Placement have been registered under the Securities Act of 1933, as amended, or the Securities Act, or registered or qualified under any state securities laws.
-The shares of common stock issued in the Merger and the Private Placement were sold and/or issued pursuant to exemptions contained in and under those laws.
+None of the shares of common stock issued in the Merger and the Offering have been registered under the Securities Act of 1933, as amended, or the Securities Act, or registered or qualified under any state securities laws.
+The shares of common stock issued in the Merger and the Offering were sold and/or issued pursuant to exemptions contained in and under those laws.
 Accordingly, such shares of common stock are "restricted securities" as defined in Rule 144 under the Securities Act and must, therefore, be held indefinitely unless registered under applicable federal and state securities laws, or an exemption is available from the registration requirements of those laws.
-The certificates representing the shares of common stock issued in the Merger and the Private Placement reflect their restricted status.
+The certificates representing the shares of common stock issued in the Merger and the Offering reflect their restricted status.

-We have agreed to register the shares of common stock issued in the Merger and the Private Placement, and we have filed this registration statement for this purpose.
-There can be no assurance, however, that the SEC will declare this registration statement effective, thereby enabling the shares of common stock issued in the Merger or the Private Placement to be freely tradable.
+We have agreed to register the shares of common stock issued in the Merger and the Offering.
+There can be no assurance, however, that the SEC will declare the registration statement effective, thereby enabling the shares of common stock issued in the Merger or the Offering to be freely tradable.
 In addition, Rule 144 under the Securities Act, which permits the resale, subject to various terms and conditions, of limited amounts of restricted securities after they have been held for six months will not immediately apply to our common stock because we were at one time designated as a "shell company" under SEC regulations.
 Pursuant to Rule 144(i), securities issued by a current or former shell company that otherwise meet the holding period and other requirements of Rule 144 nevertheless cannot be sold in reliance on Rule 144 until one year after the date on which the issuer filed current "Form 10 information" (as defined in Rule 144(i)) with the SEC reflecting that it ceased being a shell company, and provided that at the time of a proposed sale pursuant to Rule 144, the issuer has satisfied certain reporting requirements under the Exchange Act.
-We believe this requirement to file Form 10 information has been satisfied by the filing of a Current Report on Form 8-K on June 23, 2020.
-Because, as a former shell company, the reporting requirements of Rule 144(i) will apply regardless of holding period, the restrictive legends on certificates for the shares of common stock issued in the Merger and the Private Placement cannot be removed except in connection with an actual sale that is subject to an effective registration statement under, or an applicable exemption from the registration requirements of, the Securities Act.
+We believe this requirement to file Form 10 information has been satisfied by the filing of this Report.
+Because, as a former shell company, the reporting requirements of Rule 144(i) will apply regardless of holding period, the restrictive legends on certificates for the shares of common stock issued in the Merger and the Offering cannot be removed except in connection with an actual sale that is subject to an effective registration statement under, or an applicable exemption from the registration requirements of, the Securities Act.